padcom/react-example-02/README.md

 #### npm test

 Runs all tests.
-It is intended for local use in CI environment.
+It is intended for use in CI environment.
 The configured reporter here is junit to allow for easy integration with CI servers like Bamboo and Jenkins.

 #### npm lint